 Bracketing Your Shots

 But sometimes this light is simply too intense and, even with a filter, you’re forced to bracket.
-Most cameras on the market today have a built-in automatic bracket function.
+Today, most cameras on the market have a built-in automatic bracket function.
 This function can be customized to how many frames above and below your metered frame and how many stops of light they are apart.
-The real challenge once you’ve captured all of the “data” is compiling it all together in a natural, harmonies way.
+However, the real challenge once you’ve captured all of the “data” is compiling it all together in a natural, harmonies way.
 Where both the highlights and shadows are contained within the walls of the histogram.

 Once you have all the bracketed images here are three simple techniques to create stunning natural looking high dynamic range landscape photos.